uaicompetition/uci-2022/_pages/root/file-formats/model-format.md

 This portion of the preamble contains two lines.

 The first line consists of a single number, N, specifying the number of variables in the network.
-Each variable is implicitly labled as 0, 1, ... , N.
+Each variable is implicitly labled as 0, 1, ... , N-1.

-The second line specifies the cardinalities (or domain size) of each variable separated by a whitespace (in order from 0, 1, ... , N).
+The second line specifies the cardinalities (or domain size) of each variable separated by a whitespace (in order from 0, 1, ... , N-1).

 An example of a network with three variables, the first two having a domain size of 2 and the last variable having a domain size of 3, would look like: